ecmwf/ecflow/docs/ecflow_ui/searching_for_nodes.rst

 The search dialogue is split into three parts - the editor, the generated query and the results.
-The first two parts can be hidden in order to give more space to the results.
+The first two parts can be hidden in order to give more space to the results

 .. image:: /_static/ecflow_ui/searching_for_nodes/image2.png
    :width: 3.95833in